dileque/cloud-developer/course-04/project/capstone-project/README.md

-Serverless BLOG App
+Serverless Blog App
-Serverless blog application where a user can pen down their thoughts, feelings, memories and inspired images.
+Serverless blog application where a user can post blog items and also attach a file to her/his post.

 Functionality
 The application allows users to create, update, delete blog items.
 The application allows users to upload a file.
-The application only displays items for a logged in user.
+The application only displays items/blog posts for a logged in user.
-A user needs to authenticate in order to use an application
+A user needs to authenticate in order to use the application

 Codebase
 The code is split into multiple layers separating business logic from I/O related code.